 At my last Momondays speaking event, I shared my fear of running for the bus.
 I have missed a hundred buses and subways for fear that I’d sprint up to the door only to have a mean driver slam the doors shut while everyone points and says “oh, look at the chubby woman run”.
 No, I can’t do it.

 This morning I entered Royal York Station and I was walking down the stairs next to a young, blonde girl in her early 20’s.
 She was extremely plump and cute.
 We were at the top of the stairs when we heard the train come in.
 All of a sudden she started to hustle down the stairs.
 I was surprised and thought, you will never make this girl.
-She awkwardly, painful pushed on, out of breath, running at a slow pace… I quickened my pace because I had to see what would happen.
+She awkwardly, painfully pushed on, out of breath, running at a slow pace… I quickened my pace because I had to see what would happen.
 When she reached the bottom of the stairs, the chimes rang out and I knew the doors would close in a second.
 Unbelievably she started to sprint.
 I was amused and impressed with her optimism.
 When she finally reached the doors, they slammed in her face.
 Good try I thought.
 A second later, the doors opened and she excitedly ran on.
 I was getting closer and there was a black operator in his early fifties with dark glasses and a cap.
 I smiled at him and nodded and said, “that was nice”.
-He stared at me expressionless and then slowly nodded in acknowledgment of my praise.
+He stared at me expressionless and then slowly nodded in acknowledgement of my praise.

 I don’t know if I was happier that she ran fearlessly, with no inhibitions, or that there was someone kind enough to reward her effort.
 Feel good morning on the TTC.